 With Premium Processing it can take up to 15 calendar days for USCIS to make a decision.

 What type of information and documents do you need from me and my employer to prepare the L-1 Visa application?

 Generally speaking, the information needed to prepare an L-1 Visa can be broken up into 3 parts: employer, position, and foreign national.
-As every case is different, we can discuss your specific needs during our free, no obligation attorney consultation.
+As every case is different, we can discuss your specific needs during our attorney consultation.